 55. The most popular tourist souvenirs from the Netherlands include clogs (wooden shoes), miniature windmills, cheese, and tulips.

-56. Although it were the Portuguese who discovered tea in East Asia, it were the Dutch who started to import it commercially into Europe in 1610.
+56. Although it was the Portuguese who discovered tea in East Asia, it was the Dutch who started to import it commercially into Europe in 1610.
 By the way: tea didn't get to the UK until about 40 years later!

 57. A popular Dutch snack is raw herrings topped with onions.

-59. Despite occupying only 0.008% of the world's surface, the Netherlands is its third largest agricultural exporter.
+59. Despite occupying only 0.008% of the world's surface, the Netherlands is the world's second biggest agricultural exporter after the USA.
+In 2019 the Netherlands exported nearly 95 billion Euros worth of agricultural goods.

 60. Dutch foreign policy has always been characterized by its neutrality.